center-for-threat-informed-defense/summiting-the-pyramid/docs/robustdetection.rst

    D3 for Scheduled Tasks.

-Check out the D3 write-up  to learn how to build your own for additional techniques!
+:ref:`Check out the D3 write-up to learn how to build your own for additional techniques!<D3>`

 As seen in this diagram, multiple event source observables point to the creation of a Scheduled Task.
 We can take the observables seen in the diagram and map each one to the Summiting model.